Trinidad, California: History

-Settlers arrived on the James R. Whitting in 1850 and founded the town, renamed Warnersville in honor of R.V.
-Warner, one of the settlers.
+The area was under the control of the Kingdom of Spain until Mexico's independence in 1821, when it became part of Mexico.
+The Russian-American Company started using Trinidad Bay as a base for sea otter hunting around 1806.
+They considered a permanent outpost there but instead established Fort Ross near Bodega Bay in 1812.
+The United States conquered California during the Mexican-American War in 1846, and California became a U.S. state in 1850.
+American settlers arrived in Trinidad Bay on the ship James R. Whitting in 1850 and founded the town, renamed Warnersville in honor of R. V. Warner, one of the settlers.
 The first post office opened in Trinidad in 1851.

 Trinidad was the original county seat of the eponymous Trinity County from 1850 to 1851, and of Klamath County, one of California's original counties, from 1851 to 1854.
-At that time Trinidad became part of the newly created Humboldt County after its creation in 1853, with its county seat in Eureka.
+In 1854 Trinidad became part of the newly created Humboldt County after its creation in 1853 with its county seat in Eureka.
 Klamath County was finally dissolved in 1874.